The BFA - British Florist Association

 What is the BFA and a Trade association all about?

 Every Industry needs an official Trade Association which provides a voice for a particular work sector.
 It gives us a status as an industry and means that government will consider our input as a group.
 By working together with members, the association ensures that their trade is well represented and at its strongest.
 Trade associations play a crucial role in promoting best practice, and helping companies to become more competitive.
 They have a duty to ensure that training and qualifications for their sector are both current and appropriate.
-We want to help, share ideas, organise meaningful events, create connections, build our profile together and show everyone that Flowers and Plants are essential as part of our life.
-We all work hard in our industry and we love to showcase that fact, whilst having fun along the way.
+We want to help, share ideas and resources, organise meaningful events, provide benefits, create connections, build our profile together and show everyone that flowers and plants are essential as part of our life.

 How do the BFA operate?

-The board meet once or twice per year in person and monthly virtual meetings to discuss actions and how to help our members who consist of Florist business members, Corporate members, College members and IPF members.
+The board meet once or twice per year in person and monthly virtual meetings.
+We discuss actions and how to help our members who consist of Florist business members, Corporate members, College members and IPF members.

-In our team we have Claire who works for membership and she monitors, rings around and checks everything is up to date.
-Julie Collins is working on sustainability news for the BFA and Everyone works remotely from their home or shop offices.
-Currently our manager Tracy, and Claire are paid members of staff 4 days a week along with Nina who is paid to edit our magazine.
-Kate works for the BFA around two days a week on a freelance basis.
 All other Directors work as volunteers and everyone put in voluntary hours.
 Directors are paid for the board meeting days they attend as well as our BFA conference days, unless their business covers the days they are away from the work because they are helping to further the industry.
-All Directors work across everything to make sure that we help each other cover everything needed.
-That being said we all have differing skill sets.
+All Directors help in various areas but we all have differing skill sets and specific roles.
+Everyone works remotely.

 The Team